Text of the information plaque at Hessing’s Tomb, Agra and the Tomb inscription (below gallery)

 The Key Players

 Maharaja Chhatrasal Bundela (4 May 1649 – 20 December 1731) was the founder of Panna State and an iconic figure in the history of Central India.
 He lost his parents Champat Rai and Lal Kunwar at a young age when they killed themselves to avoid capture by Aurangzeb’s forces.
 Chhatrasal later joined the services of Mirza Raja Jai Singh, and through him served the Mughals.
 He participated in the siege of Purandar against Shivaji in 1665 and received a Mansab in recognition of his services.
 He was later sent on campaigns against Bijapur and Deogarh.
 However, he found it difficult to adjust in the Mughal hierarchy, partly due to his father’s legacy.
 One day he left the Mughal camp on the pretext of hunting and proceeded to meet Shivaji, whom he admired.
-He met Shivaji probably at the Sinhgad Fort and received a warm welcome there.
+He made a long journey through the difficult terrain to meet Shivaji and received a warm welcome in Shivaji’s camp in the winter of 1670-71.
+Chhatrasal stayed with Shivaji for a few months.
+A letter written by Chhatrasal towards the end of his life he proudly talked about learning archery with Shivaji’s forces.
 Chhatrasal wanted to serve under Shivaji, but Shivaji advised him to start his independent resistance in Bundelkhand so that the Mughal energies could be divided.
-Chhatrasal stayed with Shivaji for a few months.
-He proudly mentions learning archery with Shivaji’s forces.
 Returning to Bundelkhand, he started with a small band of 25 soldiers and a few horses.
 While he didn’t get the support of other Bundela clans initially, Aurangzeb’s religious policy, especially his drive towards temple demolitions drew a strong opposition from Bundelas and many of them united under Chhatrasal’s banner.
 At the time of Bangash war, Chhatrasal was at the peak of his career, ruling over a large territory in Bundelkhand, carved out, over the last sixty years.

 Mohammad Khan Bangash (1665 – December 1743) was a Pashtun (Pathan) warrior of fame in the 18th century.
 The Bangashes hailed from the Karlani-Kagazi clan in the North West Province.
 During Aurangzeb’s reign many of them had settled in Ruhelkhand part of modern-day Uttar Pradesh.
 The Pathans had served in Mughal armies for several generations, but very few were given high ranks.
-They were kept at a certain distance, partly due to the legacy of Sher Shah Suri — a Bihari Pathan, and partly due to continuous skirmishes between Mughals and Pathans at the empire’s western frontier.
 Muhammad Khan was one of the few who had made it big in the Mughal court.
 He started his career as a part of the mercenary army of Yasin Khan Bangash.
 Every year, post-monsoon, Yasin Khan crossed the Yamuna with an army of 4-5 thousand soldiers and offered his services to various kings.
 They were often employed by Bundela Rajputs who were engaged in disputes with each other.
 Yasin Khan died in the battlefield in one such expedition, after which Mohammad Khan started on his own.
 Living as a freebooter with a sizeable army until the age of 48, his fortunes changed when he backed Farruksiyar’s successful bid for the Delhi throne, and thrived under subsequent rulers.
 During the reign of Muhammad Shah, he was appointed as the governor of Allahabad.
 The court of Muhammad Shah (nicknamed ‘Rangila’ for his merry ways) had a good share of political hustlers and conspirators.
 Bangash, however, was seen as a simpleton by many for his rustic lifestyle, but he had managed to hold his own because of his military skills.

 Bajirao I (18 August 1700 – 28 April 1740) was the 6th Peshwa (Prime Minister) in the Maratha empire.
 He was appointed Peshwa by Chhatrapati Shahu at a young age of 20 on the death of his father Peshwa Balaji Vishwanath.
 Bajirao’s appointment as Peshwa had been a contentious issue, as this was the first hereditary appointment of a Peshwa.
 Balaji Vishwanath reportedly needed assistance while getting on a horse.
 He compensated for his lack of horsemanship by providing his sons training in horse riding and use of weapons.
 Bajirao’s initial assignments as Peshwa were mostly diplomatic in nature, but he eventually started leading military campaigns.
 He proved to be a natural at it and soon a team of able commanders like Pilaji Jadhav, Malharrao Holkar and Ranoji Shinde converged around him.
 Some unresolved matters of finance and revenue put the Shahu’s house in confrontation with Nizam, the Mughal governor of Deccan.
 Bajirao argued against a compromise on lesser terms for Marathas, which led to a war with Nizam, who was forced to surrender tax assignments at Palkhed on February 1728.